Filtering noise with discrete wavelet transforms

 All experimental data contains noise.
 Distinguishing between measurement and noise is an important component of any data analysis pipeline.
 However, different noise-filtering techniques are suited to different categories of noise.

-In this post, I’ll show you a class of filtering technique, based on discrete wavelet transforms, which is suited to noise that cannot be filtered away with more traditional techniques – such as ones that rely on the Fourier transform.
+In this post, I’ll show you a class of filtering techniques, based on discrete wavelet transforms, which is suited to noise that cannot be filtered away with more traditional techniques – such as ones that rely on the Fourier transform.
 This has been important in my past research1 2, and I hope that this can help you too.

 Integral transforms